capedevs/capedevs.github.io/README.md

 ```

 5. Open http://localhost:3000 with your browser to see the result.
-   You can start editing the page by modifying `app/index.js`.
+   You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## Adding a New Post

-To add a new post, create a new Markdown file in the `posts` directory.
+To add a new post, create a new Markdown file in the `content` directory.
 The frontmatter of the file should contain a `posts` array with the `title` and `content` of each post.

 ## Customizing Styles

-To customize the styles of the blog posts, modify the CSS classes in the `Blog` component in `blog.js`.
+To customize the styles of the blog posts, modify the CSS classes in the `pages` directory in `posts/[slug].js` `pages/blog.js`.

 ## Built With